BU URBAN Internship Course

 - Discussion of the Big Picture: How do public-private partnerships contribute to ecologically sustainable and healthy cities?
 What are key challenges, gaps in knowledge, and areas of opportunity?
 How does your work fit into the big picture?

 - Review resource on the elevator pitch and complete all six steps (come ready to share your elevator pitch).
-Email Heather a written version of your elevator pitch by end of the day on June 17.
+Email Emily a written version of your elevator pitch before the next class session (date TBD).

 - Optional: Review the Message Box Science Communication planning tool to tailor your message to a specific audience